SiteQ8/ics-iot-ot-hardening/CONTRIBUTING.md

-# Contributing to ICS Hardening Framework
+# Contributing to ICS/IoT/OT Hardening Framework

-Thank you for your interest in contributing to the ICS Hardening Framework!
+Thank you for your interest in contributing to the ICS/IoT/OT Hardening Framework!
 This document outlines the guidelines and processes for contributing to this project.

 ## 🎯 Code of Conduct